markwolfeman/ist653/calendar.markdown

 Exercises:

  - [Get to know your classmates](https://markwolfeman.github.io/ist653/assignments/meetyourclassmates.html) **Due: 5/24 **
-- Spend a couple minutes with each digital repository above, and watch the video for Rushdie Archive.
+- Spend a couple minutes with each digital repository above, and watch the video about the Rushdie Archive.

 ------------